 CANCER SUMMIT 2022

-On April 14th and 15th, 2022, the 3rd International Conference on Cancer Science and Therapy will bring together a unique and international mix of specialists to discuss and share their experiences and research findings on all aspects of cancer research and therapies.
+On May 11th and 12th, 2022 the 3rd International Conference on Cancer Science and Therapy (Webinar) will bring together a unique and international mix of specialists to discuss and share their experiences and research findings on all aspects of cancer research and therapies.

 We invite scientists, researchers, engineers, academics and students, industry, investors, and people from all walks of life who are interested in Cancer Science Research to attend the conference and share their experiences and lessons learned with others, as well as explore opportunities for collaboration.

-A thorough technical program encompassing the most recent research and innovation in cancer field will be presented at Cancer Summit 2022.
+A thorough technical program encompassing the most recent research and innovation in the cancer field will be presented at Cancer Summit 2022.
 Submission subjects of interest include, but are not limited to:

 Track 01: Coronavirus (COVID 19) and Cancer